The selection of award recipients follows one of two processes:

 The Strain Gold Medal is given for the best essay submitted during the academic year on a subject taken from the field of philosophy.
 Please consult the Department of Philosophy Chair.

 The Maurizio Vannicelli Prize in Italian Studies is awarded for the best essay on a theme of Italian literature or culture.
-Please consult the Department of Modern Languages and Literatures Chair.
+Please consult the Department of World Languages, Literatures, and Cultures chair.

 The following awards are Departmental; students will be chosen by the applicable department or committee based on academic record or overall performance.